mohitsorde/jsosrm/README.md

 **optional**
 </a>

-An input object may contain keys other than the ones defined in the schema.
-Jsosrm does not validate or set these other keys.
-But for the defined ones, Jsosrm needs these keys to be strictly present in input.
+An input object may contain keys other than the ones defined in the schema. jsosrm does not validate or set these other keys.
+But for the defined ones, jsosrm needs these keys to be strictly present in input.
 Else it throws the error:

 ```js
 {